OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 Of course, but Evernote is not directed to children, and we expect that use by children will only be done with the guidance, supervision and consent of their parents, guardians and/or authorized school officials.
 Further, we rely on parents and guardians to ensure minors only use the Service if they can understand their rights and responsibilities as stated in these Terms and our Privacy Policy.

-If you are a school, district or teacher in the United States and want your students who are under the age of 13 to create Evernote service accounts, including in conjunction with the establishment of an Evernote Business account for the school or a group of students at the school, you agree that you are responsible for complying with the U.S. Children's Online Privacy Protection Act (“COPPA”) and, to the extent applicable, The Family Educational Rights and Privacy Act (“FERPA”).
+If you are a school, district or teacher and want your students who are under the age of 13 to create Evernote service accounts, including in conjunction with the establishment of an Evernote Business account for the school or a group of students at the school, you agree that you are responsible for complying with the U.S. Children's Online Privacy Protection Act (“COPPA”) and, to the extent applicable, The Family Educational Rights and Privacy Act (“FERPA”).
 This means you must notify – via direct notice as required by COPPA – those students’ parents/guardians of the personally identifiable information Evernote will collect and obtain parental/guardian consent before your students establish accounts or use the Service.
 When obtaining such consent, you must provide parents/guardians with a copy of our Privacy Policy.
 You must keep all consents on file and provide them to us if we request them.
 For more information on complying with COPPA, see the Federal Trade Commission’s website at http://www.ftc.gov/privacy/coppafaqs.shtm.
 If you are located outside of the United States, we will rely upon you to obtain any required consent or approval from the parent or guardian of any student covered by similar laws and, as a condition to your and your students’ use of the Service, you agree that you will be responsible for complying with such laws.

 Where Does My Data Go?

-The Service is available worldwide, but our data processing operations take place in the United States.
-If you use the Service, you acknowledge that you may be sending electronic communications (including your personal account information and Content), through computer networks owned by Evernote and third parties located in California and other locations in the United States and other countries.
+The Service is available worldwide, but your data is stored in the United States, as described in our Privacy Policy.
+If you use the Service, you acknowledge that you may be sending electronic communications (including your personal account information and Content), through computer networks owned by Evernote, its Service Providers, and other third parties located in California and other locations in the United States and other countries.
 As a result, your use of the Service will likely result in interstate and possibly international data transmissions, and your use of the Service shall constitute your consent to permit such transmissions.

-How Is My Account Closed?
+How is My Account Closed?

 You may deactivate your account with our Service at any time, for any reason (or no reason), and you don’t even have to give us notice.
-However, if you desire to deactivate your account you need to take certain specific steps, which are described in our Help &.
+However, if you want to deactivate your account you need to take certain specific steps, which are described in our Help &.
 Learning article entitled “How do I deactivate my account?”.

 Evernote may take action to temporarily limit your use of the Service, suspend access to your account, or close your account, with or without notice according to these Terms.
 Reasons for Evernote suspending or closing your account may include, without limitation: (i) breach or violation of these Terms (including the User Guidelines) or any Separate Agreement, (ii) an extended period of inactivity (determined in Evernote’s sole discretion), (iii) your nonpayment of any fees or other sums due Evernote or any other party related to your use of the Service, (iv) the discontinuance or material modification of the Service (or any part thereof) or (v) unexpected technical or security issues or problems or extensive Unsupported Use.

 In most cases, in the event we elect to close your account, we will provide at least 30 days advance notice to you at the email address you have provided to us, so you have a chance to retrieve any Content stored on the Service servers (unless we determine that we are legally prohibited from providing such notice or enabling you to do so).
 After the expiration of this notice period, you will no longer be able to retrieve Content contained in that account or otherwise use the Service through that account.

-What Happens To My Account When I Die?
+What Happens to My Account when I Die?

 Evernote’s pledge to protect the privacy of your Content will continue, even after your death or incapacity.
 If you wish to enable someone to have access to your Content or Account Information after you are no longer able to provide them access, you need to implement a process for providing your Account Information to them.
 We will not provide your Account Information, or your Content, to anyone, even next of kin, unless we determine that we are legally obligated to do so.
 We encourage you to include your Account Information, with instructions on how to access your Content, in your will or other estate plans, so that anyone you wish to have access to your account will have the means to do so.
 Please see our Commercial Terms for information on terminating payment for Paid Services upon death or incapacity.

-If I Have A Great Idea To Share With Evernote, What Are My Rights?
+If I Have a Great Idea to Share with Evernote, What Are My Rights?

 When you submit any ideas, suggestions, documents and/or proposals relating to the Service (or other products or services) to Evernote through the “Contact Us,” User Forum or Support interfaces or through any other channel or mechanism (collectively, “Contributions”), you acknowledge and agree that: (i) your Contributions do not contain confidential or proprietary information. (ii) Evernote is not under any obligation of confidentiality, express or implied, with respect to the Contributions. (iii) Evernote shall be entitled to use or disclose (or choose not to use or disclose) such Contributions for any purpose, in any way. (iv) Evernote may have something similar to the Contributions already under consideration or in development. (v) your Contributions automatically become the property of Evernote without any obligation of Evernote to you. and (vi) you are not entitled to any accounting, compensation or reimbursement of any kind from Evernote under any circumstances.

 Does Evernote Serve Ads?

 Our business model is to make the Service so valuable that our users will want to subscribe for a Paid Service.
 However, we may display advertisements and promotions on or in connection with the Service, some of which may be paid for by third parties.
-We also may provide announcements within the Evernote Software.
-These messages may promote other Evernote products and services, events, demonstrate various uses of our Service and promote certain third party applications and services that work with Evernote.
-We pledge to you that we will not engage in any data mining of your Content in order to target advertising at you.
 For more information, please see our Privacy Policy and Cookie Information page.
 Inasmuch as some advertising or other messaging content we provide will be based upon information provided by third parties, we shall not be responsible or liable for any loss or damage of any sort incurred by you as a result of any advertisements or other messages.
 Furthermore, your interactions with advertisers found on or through the Service, including, without limitation, all reliance upon advertising, all commercial transactions and legal obligations associated therewith, are solely between you and such advertisers.

-What Else Do I Need To Know?
+What Else Do I Need to Know?
 Third-Party Links, Content and Programming.

 We may include or recommend third party resources, materials and developers and/or links to third party websites, content and applications as part of, or in connection with, the Service.
 We may have little or no control over such sites or developers and, accordingly, you acknowledge and agree that (i) we are not responsible for the availability of such external sites, content or applications. (ii) we are not responsible or liable for any content or other materials or performance available from such sites or applications and (iii) we shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, materials or applications.

 Indemnity.

-You agree to indemnify and hold Evernote, its subsidiaries, affiliates, officers, agents, employees, advertisers and partners harmless from and against any and all claims, liabilities, damages (actual and consequential), losses and expenses (including legal and other professional fees) arising from or in any way related to any third party claims relating to your use of any of the Service, any violation of these Terms of Service or any other actions connected with your use of the Service (including all actions taken under your account).
+You agree to indemnify and hold Evernote, its subsidiaries, affiliates, officers, agents, employees, advertisers, Service Providers and other partners harmless from and against any and all claims, liabilities, damages (actual and consequential), losses and expenses (including legal and other professional fees) arising from or in any way related to any third party claims relating to your use of any of the Service, any violation of these Terms of Service or any other actions connected with your use of the Service (including all actions taken under your account).
 In the event of such claim, we will endeavor to provide notice of the claim, suit or action to the contact information we have for the account, provided that any failure to deliver such notice to you shall not eliminate or reduce your indemnification obligation hereunder.

 Limitation of Liability.